MH7117/MatrixComsec-Password-Guesser/README.md

 1. `ips.txt`: List of target IP addresses (one per line)
 2. `proxies.txt`: List of proxy servers (optional, one per line in IP:PORT format)
+3. `passwords.txt`: List of passwords (one per line)
-3. `chromedriver.exe`: ChromeDriver executable (matching your Chrome browser version)
+4. `chromedriver.exe`: ChromeDriver executable (matching your Chrome browser version)

 The script will create `success.txt` automatically to store successful results.
 If it doesn't exist, you can create it manually.